manideepbollu/lzw_comp/readme.md

 Once cloned, go to lzw_comp directory once...

 ### Build
-make build
+Build all class files of the app in ./classes directory
-> Build all class files of the app in ./classes directory */
+> make build

 ### Clean
-make clean
+clean ./classes, ./input and ./output directories
-> clean ./classes, ./input and ./output directories */
+> make clean

 ### Clean input and output files
-make clean-files
+clean only ./input and ./output files
-> clean only ./input and ./output files
+> make clean-files

 ### Run
-make run
+Runs the app - Should perform build first
-> Runs the app - Should perform build first */
+> make run